eugenehp/jingtrang/README.rst

 ---------------------------------

-`pytrang` is "schema language translator" supporting not only RELAX NG XML and compact syntax, but also DTD, XSD and even allows generating initial schema based on sample XML document.
+`pytrang` is "schema language translator" supporting not only RELAX NG XML and compact syntax, but also DTD, XSD.
+It even allows generating initial schema based on sample XML document.

 Try to run it::